EB1 Extraordinary Ability / Green Card And Visa Attorney

-If you have an extraordinary ability, you are a phenomenal professor or researcher, or you are a multinational executive or manager you may be eligible for the EB1 employment-based first preference visa classification.
-Each of these three categories has certain requirements that must be met.
+If you have an extraordinary ability or are an outstanding professor or researcher, or a multinational executive or manager, you may be eligible for the employment-based first preference (EB1) visa classification.
+Each of these three (3) categories has certain requirements that must be met.

-Eligible are those people with “extraordinary ability in the sciences, arts, education, business, or athletics which has been demonstrated by sustained national or international acclaim and whose achievements have been recognized in the sphere through extensive documentation.”
-For more information, we encourage you to contact Houston business immigration attorney Adan Vega.
+A foreign national with “extraordinary ability in the sciences, arts, education, business, or athletics which has been demonstrated by sustained national or international claim and whose achievements have been recognized in the sphere through extensive documentation” is eligible for the EB1 classification.

-You must be one of “that small percentage who have risen to the very top of the field of endeavor,” to be granted this.
-For example, if you receive a major internationally recognized award, such as a Nobel Prize, you will qualify for an EB-1 classification.
-Other awards may also qualify if you can document that the award is in the same class as a Nobel Prize.
-Since few workers receive this type of award, an alternative affirmation of EB-1 visas based on at least three of the types of demonstration outlined below is permitted.
+You may be classified as a foreign national with extraordinary ability if you are one of “that small percentage who have been risen to the very top of the field of endeavor”.
+For example, if you received a major, internationally recognized award such as the Nobel Prize, you will qualify for the EB1 classification.
+Other awards may also qualify if you can document the award is of international acclaim.

 - Receipt of lesser nationally or internationally recognized prizes or awards for excellence;

-- Membership in associations in the territory which demand special achievement of their members;
+- Membership in associations in the relevant field which demand special achievements of their members;

-- Published material about the alien in professional or major trade publications and media;
+- Published material about the foreign national in professional, or major trade publications, or relevant media;

-- Affirmation of the alien’s original scientific, scholarly, artistic, athletic, or business-related contributions of major significance to the entries;
+- Confirmation of the foreign nationals original scientific, scholarly, artistic, athletic, or business-related contributions of major significance;

-- If the alien’s work has been displayed at artistic exhibitions or showcases;
+- If the foreign national’s work has been displayed at artistic exhibitions or showcases;

-- Performance of a leading or critical role in distinguished organizations;
+- Performance of a leading or critical role in distinguish organizations;

-- Evidence that the person commands a high salary or other significantly high remuneration in relation to others;
+- Evidence that the person commands a high salary or other significantly high renumeration in relation to others;

 - Sign of commercial successes in the performing arts.

-Evidence that the professor or researcher is recognized as superior in the academic sphere must include documentation of at least two of the following:
+Evidence that the professor or researchers is recognized as outstanding in the academic field must include documentation of at least two (2) of the following:

-Some executives and managers of foreign companies who are transferred to the U.S. could qualify for EB-1 classification.
-A multinational manager or executive is eligible for priority worker status if he or she has been employed outside the U.S. in the three years preceding the petition for at least one year by a firm or corporation and seeks to enter the U.S to continue service to that firm or organization.
-The employment must have been outside the United States in a managerial or executive capacity and with the same employer, an affiliate, or a subsidiary.
-The petitioner must be a U.S. employer, working for at least one year, that is an affiliate, a subsidiary as the firm, corporation, or other legal entity that employed the foreign national abroad.
-Definitions of terms relevant to this EB-1 category are found in 8 CFR § 204.5.
+Some executives and managers of foreign companies who are transferred to the US could qualify for EB1 classification.
+A multinational manager or executive is eligible for EB1 classification if he or she has been employed outside the US in the three (3) years preceding the petition for at least one (1) year by a firm or corporation and seeks to enter the US to continue service to that firm or organization.
+The employment must have been outside the US in a managerial or executive capacity and with the same employer, an affiliate, or a subsidiary.
+The petitioner requesting the EB1 classification must be a US employer, working for at least one year, that is an affiliate or a subsidiary of the firm, corporation, or other legal entity that employed the foreign national abroad.
+Definitions of terms relevant to this EB1 category are found in 8 CFR section 204.5.

 Immigration Attorney Houston, TX

-Our Houston immigration lawyers represent clients worldwide and offer consultations with an experienced Board-Certified immigration attorney Houston, Texas, either by telephone or at our office.
-To schedule an appointment to talk privately with one of our Houston immigration attorneys, call (713) 527-9606 or .
+Our Houston immigration lawyers represent clients worldwide and our law firm offers consultations with an experienced board-certified immigration attorney in Houston TX, either by telephone or at our law office.
+To schedule an appointment to talk privately with one of our Houston immigration attorneys, call 713-527-9606 or .